 On May 2, 2019, Valmet announced that it has completed the acquisition of J&L Fiber Services Inc. (J&L Fiber Services) through purchase of 100 percent of outstanding equity of the company.
-Enterprise value in the transaction was approximately EUR 51 million on a cash and debt free basis.
-J&L Fiber services, based in Wisconsin, U.S. manufactures and supplies low-consistency refiner segments that are important wear parts used in pulp and paper production, complementing Valmet's offering in refiner segments.
+The final purchase price for the transaction was approximately EUR 51 million.
+J&L Fiber services, based in Wisconsin, US, manufactures and supplies low-consistency refiner segments that are important wear parts used in pulp and paper production, complementing Valmet's offering in refiner segments.
 It also supplies high-consistency refiner segments that are used in thermomechanical pulping and medium density fiberboard (MDF) refining.
 In the twelve months preceding the completion of the acquisition, the company had net sales of approximately EUR 30 million with an EBITA margin of around 15 percent.
-The acquired operations employ about 100 people, most of whom are located in Wisconsin, U.S. J&L Fiber Services operates globally through a sales representative and distribution network.
+The acquired operations employ about 100 people, most of whom are located in Wisconsin, US.
+J&L Fiber Services operates globally through a sales representative and distribution network.
 Over 75 percent of the revenue of the company arises from North America.